 1. Fill out the online application or contact us to apply by phone.
 You'll hear back from us within two weeks of submitting your application.

-3. Once your application is processed, you will receieve instructions on how to submit your tuition payment via check, money order or Paypal.
+3. Once your application is processed, you will recieve instructions on how to submit your tuition payment via check, money order or Paypal.

 - We use a rolling application process, enrollment is first-come, first-served.
 Once we process your application, a spot is reserved for your camper.
 However, an instrument is not assigned until we receive both the Express Yourself piece and a tuition payment.